tjshtqwq/MCCollisions/README.md

 # MC Collisions
-A minecraft java editon's collisions engine, including block's collision/hit shapes, entity collision box, moving collisions box.
+A Minecraft Java Editon's collision engine, including blocks' collision/hit shapes, entity collision box, moving collision boxes.
 Include a collision box util interface, and simple/complex/hex/no collisions impls.
-### Skidded from Grim Anticheat, most work by Deepseek V4.1 Flash.
+### Skidded from Grim Anticheat, and most code is coded by Deepseek V4.1 Flash.

 ## How to use?
 This project depends on PacketEvents.